Providing Reception Services

 • Any special instruction, e.g., stool sample, urine sample, do not feed pet before visit (especially if surgery is likely)

 You may find that some new clients will resist making an appointment.
-First, they often make the excuse that they are not able to be pinned down to an exact time, it is your job to show the client the advantage of making an exact time for scheduling the appointment.
+First, they often make the excuse that they are not able to be pinned down to an exact time.
+It is your job to show the client the advantage of making an exact time for scheduling the appointment.

 Scheduling Appointments